-The Draft Environmental Assessment is anticipated to be published in the Summer of 2021, and there will be a public comment period associated with its publication.
-The Final Environmental Assessment is anticipated to be published in the Fall of 2021.
-The proposed project is scheduled to be advertised for construction in late 2022.
+The Draft Environmental Assessment is anticipated to be published in the December 2021, and there will be a public comment period associated with its publication.
+The Final Environmental Assessment is anticipated to be published in the Summer of 2022.
+The proposed project is scheduled to be advertised for construction in the Summer of 2023.

 For more information, please contact: